zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Grouping.md

 Separating the data items from each other makes the data view's data records smaller and more granular.
 It is also possible to produce shapes that mimic physical or logical assets.

 #### Example scenario
-For the following examples, assume a subgroup of the [example scenario](xref:DataViewsExampleScenario)'s power inverter streams, produced by a `Query` [value](xref:sdsSearching) such as `"TypeId:docs-pi-inverter AND (Site:Rosemont OR Site:Winterthur)"`.
+For the following examples, assume a subgroup of the power inverter streams in the [stream examples](xref:DataViewsExampleScenario), produced by a `Query` [value](xref:sdsSearching) such as `"TypeId:docs-pi-inverter AND (Site:Rosemont OR Site:Winterthur)"`.
 This is to keep the example succinct.

 | Site | Meter | Inverter | Measurement | Stream Id |